HONOR

 Fulfilling Fiduciary Duties

-In equity, honor is tied to the fulfillment of obligations — for example, the fiduciary duties of a trustee to manage and protect trust assets in good faith for the benefit of the beneficiary.
+In equity, honor is tied to the fulfillment of obligations — for example, the fiduciary duties of a trustee to manage and protect trust assets in good faith for the benefit of a beneficiary.

 Moral Responsibility